Tom Benson: New Orleans Saints

 Benson purchased the Saints from John Mecom in 1985 after he learned from Governor Edwin W. Edwards that the team was on the verge of being sold to parties interested in moving the team to Jacksonville, Florida.
 Ownership of the team was officially transferred to him on May 31, 1985, with his intent that the team would stay in New Orleans.

 Shortly after acquiring the Saints, Benson gained a reputation as one of the more popular and colorful owners in the league.
 He hired general manager Jim Finks and head coach Jim Mora, who led the Saints to their first winning season and playoff appearance.

 Benson's popularity later declined, however, after numerous attempts to persuade the state of Louisiana to construct a new stadium for the Saints to replace the aging Superdome, suggesting that he might move the team elsewhere if said stadium were not built.

 His popularity hit an all-time low in late 2005 after it appeared he was trying to move the team to San Antonio after Hurricane Katrina ravaged New Orleans.
-(See Relocation controversy below for more details.)
+(See Saints relocation controversy below for more details.)
 He later stated that the Saints would return to New Orleans for the 2006 season, which they did.
 The team's fortunes improved dramatically in the years after their return, including a 31–17 defeat of the Indianapolis Colts on February 7, 2010, to win Super Bowl XLIV, and Benson recovered much of his popularity as well.

 On July 18, 2008, the Benson-led Louisiana Media Company consummated their purchase of WVUE-DT, the Fox affiliate for the New Orleans area and by virtue of their affiliation, the major carrier of Saints games as part of the NFL on Fox contract.
 Since the sale, the station has also become the de facto home of the Saints, including coach's shows and preseason games.

 Benson was well known for doing the "Benson Boogie" after Saints home victories.
 Benson, in true New Orleans fashion, would second line dance down the field of the Superdome in the closing minutes of the game while carrying an umbrella decorated in black and gold.